Inter-American Court of Human Rights: Composition

-Criticisms
+Criticism

 The Court's behaviour has also been criticized.
 Among other issues, some authors have criticized the politicization of the Court.
 Furthermore, the process of nomination and election is a subject of criticism.
 It is not a transparent or accountable process at both the National and International levels.
 There is a push for the OAS to create an independent group in charge of evaluating candidates.
 Another independent group in charge of overseeing the national processes and ranking the candidates that is separate from OAS is a proposed initiative by scholars to address these criticisms.
 These would ensure that all candidates have been through two reviews on the National and International level before being able to be elected.

-Fair representation when it comes to candidates is also a point of contempt.
+Fair representation when it comes to candidates is also a point of contention.
 Scholars have stated that State Parties should strive for equal representation in terms of geographic sub-regions, different ethnic and cultural groups, and female and male judges; however, this should be done without straying from the high standards and qualifications required for candidates.

 "Highest Moral Authority", a requirement for nomination, is often criticized because its vagueness.
 The necessary qualifications are not clearly defined and vary from country to country.
-The minimum age ranges from none to 45 years old and the number of years of experience ranges from 10–15 years and only Paraguay requires candidates to have a PhD.
+The minimum age ranges from none to 45 years old and the number of years of experience ranges from 10 to 15 years and only Paraguay requires candidates to have a PhD.